project-chip/connectedhomeip/docs/silabs/thread/RCP.md

 The ot-efr32 repo is located in Github here: https://github.com/SiliconLabs/ot-efr32.

-In order to clone the ot-efr32 repo, you'll need to have Git installed on your local machine.
-Once you have Git installed you can use the following command:
+You must have Git installed on your local machine.
+To clone the repo use the following command:

 > `$ git clone https://github.com/SiliconLabs/ot-efr32.git`